 Submission Deadline: 30 November 2017

-IEEE Access invites manuscript submissions in the area of Learning Systems Based Control and Optimization of Complex Nonlinear Systems.
+IEEE Access invites manuscript submissions in the area of Tunable devices for modern communications: materials, integration, modeling, and applications.

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.

 Associate Editor: Andrei Muller, Nanolab, EPFL Lausanne ( Swiss Federal Institute of Technology in Lausanne), Switzerland